COMMUNITY UPDATE EVENT

 Members of the soon to be formed Leanchoil Trust which aims to redevelop the former Leanchoil Hospital have said they are thrilled with the response.

-The briefing provided attendees with an update on plans for the hospital and they also took part in an important community impact assessment which will be used to secure funds to take the project forward.
+The briefing provided attendees with an update on plans for the hospital and they also took part in an important community impact assessment which will be used to secure funds to take the

 The initiative to ensure the future of Leanchoil Hospital which stands in extensive grounds off St Leonard’s Road in Forres has been led by Forres Community Council.